 Cannabis is a flowering plant with three different species or varieties: Cannabis sativa, Cannabis indica, and Cannabis ruderalis.
 The cannabis plant is also known as hemp, although this term is often used to refer only to varieties of Cannabis cultivated for non-drug use.
 Cannabis has been cultivated for hundreds of years and used for hemp fiber, hemp seeds and their oils, hemp leaves for use as vegetables and as juice, medicinal purposes, and as a recreational drug.
 Some cannabis strains have been bred to produce high concentrations of various cannabinoids, but only minimal levels of tetrahydrocannabinol (THC), the principal psychoactive constituent.
 Hundreds of products, compounds and oil, are made from the cannabis plant.

 Like CBD, CBG (short for cannabigerol) is among the 100+ molecules in the cannabis plant and is legal for cultivation, processing, and sale across the United States.
 CBG is unique for the “precursor” role it plays in synthesizing other cannabinoids like CBD and in synthesizing the overall chemical composition of the plant.
 For this reason, it is often referred to as the “stem cell” of cannabinoids.
-Our CBG product is designed to help you achieve your personal best and help you find balance in an increasingly chaotic world.
+Simple Leaf’s CBG products are designed to help you achieve your personal best and help you find balance in an increasingly chaotic world.

 Hemp is a strain of the Cannabis sativa plant species that is grown specifically for the industrial uses of its derived products.
 It is one of the fastest growing plants and can be refined into numerous commercial applications.
 Although cannabis as a drug and industrial hemp both derive from the species Cannabis sativa, the hemp plant is grown specifically for its higher CBD concentration.
 Hemp has much lower concentrations of THC and higher concentrations of cannabidiol (CBD), which decreases or eliminates the psychoactive effects.